 - Police and highway-patrol officers are urged to more strenuously enforce existing laws such as the “3-foot rule”, etc.

-For more information on the new bike-safety plan or to talk to our attorneys about your own cycling injury or the death of a loved one in a bike accident please contact us today.
+For more information on the new bike-safety plan or to talk to our Personal injury lawyers in Beverly Hills about your own cycling injury or the death of a loved one in a bike accident please contact us today.
 We wish you a safe & fun weekend and remember, if you are riding this weekend to put on your helmet.